InfluxCommunity/influxdb3-go/README.md

 ## Usage

-To start with the client, import the `influx` package and create a `inflix.Client` by the `NewClient` function:
+To start with the client, import the `influx` package and create a `influx.Client` by the `NewClient` function:

 ```go
 import (